alexey-kachalov/map-reduce/README.md

 # map-reduce
-Simple implementation of MapReduce approach for JavaScript arrays
+Simple implementation of MapReduce approach for JavaScript arrays.